Sign In

 Know Your Customer (KYC) process is a part of Anti-Money Laundering rules.
 To prevent illegal activities, traditional banks and crypto exchanges must verify users' identities.

 What is KYC?
-Platforms without KYC logo
+Platforms without KYC

 • KYC procedures are parts of AML laws.